Society for the Performing Arts

-The summer artistic administration & production intern will report directly to the Executive Assistant, Chief Executive Officer, and Director of Production.
-The intern can expect to interface with other key staff members across departments, including (but not limited to) education, marketing, public relations, and development.
+The education & community engagement intern will report directly to the Director of Education and will work closely with the Education Coordinator.
+The intern can expect to interface with other key staff members across departments, including (but not limited to) production, marketing, public relations, and development.
 The intern will also work with volunteers and other interns.

 Dates, Hours & Expectations

-This position is an 8-week unpaid, part-time internship.
-The intern is expected to work approximately 20-30 hours per week, Monday through Friday, with an agreed upon flexible schedule.
+This position is an 8-week unpaid, part-time internship beginning on or before June 4th.
+The intern is expected to work 20 – 30 hours per week scheduled between the hours of 9:00 AM – 5:00 PM, Monday through Friday, as well as some events taking place outside of these hours.
+Working hours can be flexible, as needed.
 Intern should have a reliable form of transportation, as some local travel may be expected.

 This internship is unpaid.
 Complimentary parking will be provided and business-related expenses will be reimbursed.

 The intern’s responsibilities will include (but are not limited to) the following: